sailfish-spotify/hutspot/README.md

 ### Authorization
   * Logging on is problematic.
 It is done using a browser window.
 Refreshing the tokens does not work as it should.
   * No idea how to close the browser tab when O2 emits ```onCloseBrowser```
+  * I honestly have no clue how this O2 is supposed to work.
+When to refresh what?

 ### Playing
   * Device discovery is problematic.
 Spotify does not know all your devices.
 The official app and application discover them using Zeroconf.
-Using avahi I try the same.
+Using avahi playspot tries the same.
 They are discovered but the Spotify server needs to be told they exist and I have no de how to do that.
   * I managed to [build Librespot](https://gist.github.com/wdehoog/d83d75564ebc77a985384950af44ee7c) and it even sometimes occurs on the list of devices so it can be used to play tracks.
-When logging in (passing credentials to librespot at startup) the Spotify server knows about it but not for very long.
+When logging in (passing credentials to librespot at startup) the Spotify server knows about it for a short time.

 ## Building
 I am currently building it on Sailfish SDK.